nickbild/picoROM/README.md

 ![PicoROM](https://raw.githubusercontent.com/nickbild/picoROM/main/media/picorom_sm.jpg)

 The Pico really does the work in this circuit.
-The rest are 74LVC245AN 8-bit logic level shifter chips, to safely interface the 3.3V Pico with my 5V [Vectron 65](https://github.com/nickbild/vectron_65) 6502-based computer.
+The rest of it is 74LVC245AN 8-bit logic level shifter chips, to safely interface the 3.3V Pico with my 5V [Vectron 65](https://github.com/nickbild/vectron_65) 6502-based computer.
 For the 74LVC245AN attached to the data bus, I connect the chip's output enable pin to the Vectron 65's chip enable signal for the ROM.
 That sets the PicoRom data lines to high-Z for free, without taking any processing cycles cycles.

 Speaking of processing cycles...
 I have been using PicoROM with a 2 MHz system clock with perfect stability.